rwietter/rwietter.dev/public/posts/essential-data-structures-and-algorithms-for-efficient-problem-solving.md

 \forall p \in P, \exists e \in E \text{ such that } e \text{ solves } p \text{ efficiently}
 $$

-==Please don't place excessive importance on this notation, as it serves merely as an example.
-It is evident that some problems require solutions through data structures and algorithms not encompassed within $E$.==
+==Please don't place excessive importance on this notation, as it serves merely as an example==.
+It is evident that **some problems require solutions through data structures and algorithms not encompassed within $E$**.

 I will define what I mean by "efficiently" in this context.
 The efficiency is measured by the time $ T $ and space $ S $ needed to solve $ p $ using $ e $.
 We define that $ e $ is efficient if: